-The Middle School Social Studies U.S. History teacher evaluation instrument was approximately ten pages long.
-It asked questions about a wide array of program material including the Student Edition, Teacher Wraparound Edition, and resource materials.
-This synopsis will highlight trends or issues.
+The Middle School Social Studies World History teacher evaluation instrument asked questions about a wide array of program material including the Student Edition, Teacher Wraparound Edition, and resource materials.
+This synopsis will highlight trends or issues that appeared when analyzing the data.